stmilne/icds_docs_v2/docs/software/custom-modules.md

 ## Example

-Here is the contents of the `gromacs/2024.3` module file:
+Here are the contents of the `gromacs/2024.3` module file:

 ```
 whatis([[Name : gromacs]])